Circles of Change

 The collective wisdom gathered from these Circles formed the foundation for the Spirit in Action Facilitating Circles of Change Curriculum Guide, published in 2005.
 The four main sections of the Circles of Change curriculum guide embodied the understanding of the core strategies for building a broad-based movement that achieves transformational social change.

-Spirit in Action’s Circles of Change help drive several major community-building initiatives including:
+Spirit in Action’s Circles of Change helped drive several major community-building initiatives including:

 - Northeast Louisiana Delta Coalition, Tallulah, Louisiana.
 Spirit in Action was engaged to lead the Coalition’s community visioning process and through that process, the group decided to transform the youth prison into a community college and learning center as a critical first step in improving the region’s future.
-Much of the coalition’s energy was subsequently spent in guiding legislation through the Louisiana legislature, and two resolutions were passed that forwarded the conversion process.
-In fact, this represented the first time in the history of the U.S. that a state legislature passed legislation mandating the conversion of a prison to a community college.
+Much of the coalition’s energy was subsequently spent in guiding legislation through the Louisiana legislature, and two resolutions were passed that impelled the conversion process.
+This represented the first time in U.S. history that a state legislature passed legislation mandating the conversion of a prison to a community college.
 The youth prison site is now the home of the Louisiana Delta Community College.

 From its inception, the Circles of Change program impacted and made real change in the lives of communities, organizations and individuals across the country.
 Hundreds of people were active in the Circles of Change program as participants, facilitators and leaders.
 Circles of Change always focused on engaging activists in the work of connecting spirit and social change.
 This work brought together people in a wide range of fields, including community organizers, nonprofit administrators and service providers, students, teachers, journalists, social work professionals, medical care providers, counselors, religious leaders, and individuals in a myriad of other settings and occupations.
 Despite their widely diverse backgrounds, Circles members shared a commitment to fostering collective action towards justice, peace, and planetary sustainability.
 While clearly valuable as a professional development and organizational capacity building strategy, Spirit in Action’s Circles of Change was vital in providing pathways to sustainable, whole community transformation.